Kashiev/road-sign-recognition/README.md

 This is not the way real computer vision works, but just a simple script which recognizes predefined images only.

+## Why is it so bad?

+There is some chance of unwanted circle detection.
+After calculation of its dominant color script may erroneously parse it as a road sign and report incorrect result.
+Also road sign would never be detected at a pretty big angle (>15 degrees are enough).
+These disadvantages are not the only ones here.
+Just keep in mind I publish script just in educational purposes.

 #### List of images

 ![List of images](signs.jpg)